JonathanWenger/pycalib/README.md

 ## <a name="publication">Publication</a>
-If you use this code in your work, please cite the following paper.
+If you use this code in your work, please cite the following paper:

-Jonathan Wenger, Hedvig Kjellström and Rudolph Triebel, _"Non-Parametric Calibration for Classification"_ ([PDF](https://arxiv.org/pdf/1906.04933.pdf))
+Jonathan Wenger, Hedvig Kjellström and Rudolph Triebel, _"Non-Parametric Calibration for Classification"_. ([PDF](https://arxiv.org/pdf/1906.04933.pdf))

 	@Article{wenger2019nonparametric,
 	  author        = {Jonathan Wenger and Hedvig Kjellström and Rudolph Triebel},